-The Vernon Salon Series is a monthly gathering that pairs music with another art medium.
-Its mission is to provide Bay Area artists (and others who are visiting!) an informal setting to present and discuss new works with friends.
+The Vernon Salon Series is a monthly contemporary art gathering whose mission is to provide Bay Area musicians (and others who are visiting!) an informal setting to present and discuss new works with friends.

 I’m delighted to present cellist Helen Newby and composer Ben Zucker.
 Helen will be playing some new pieces from her premiere solo album that featured commissions by David Bird, Danny Clay, Adam Hirsh, Kurt Isaacson, and Haley Shaw.
 Ben is a musician interested in testing the limits between conceptual and music material through an eclectic practice of composing, improvisation, movement, and sound design.
 For the Salon, he will be presenting a lecture-performance realizing his ‘conceptual topography’ scores incorporating text, graphics, notations, and performance.